chomes/python-rsync/README.md

 <li> ryanveach.com for one of his blogs on information about getting rsync remotely working.
 <li> pyinstaller for the ability to make binary files of the script.
 <li> nelsshiab.com for the email python tutorial
+<li> Stackoverflow site for help on email attachments